 Air pollution kills 600,000 children a year

 Air pollution exposure is linked to a wide range of poor health outcomes in children, including infant mortality, asthma, disorders in neurodevelopment and childhood cancers.
 WHO argues policy makers can protect children by "prescribing" clean air for them.

-As much as 93 percent of the world’s children under the age of 15 breathe dirty air that compromises their health and development, according to WHO.
+About 93% of the world's children under the age of 15 breathe dirty air that compromises their health and development, according to WHO.